SARAH LINNER QUIE

 Caitlin grew up in Eden Prairie and began dancing at the age of three at a local studio.
 She trained and competed in ballet, pointe, jazz, tap, and lyrical and was a member of the State Champion Eden Prairie High School Dance Team.
 Graduating from the University of Michigan in 2008, Caitlin received a B.A. in political science and philosophy.
 While at the University of Michigan, she was a member of the nationally competitive Michigan Dance Team, and a member of Dance2XS UMICH—a chapter of the international professional hip hop dance company, Dance2XS International.
 Throughout college, Caitlin spent summers traveling the Midwest teaching dance camps to high school dance teams and judging regional dance competitions.
 Caitlin then attended the University of St. Thomas School of Law, where she received her Juris Doctor in 2011.
 Caitlin is an attorney at a local law firm, and when she’s not dancing she enjoys reading and cooking!

 Michelle graduated Summa Cum Laude from the University of St. Thomas with B.A’s in K-12 education and Spanish, as well as a dance minor from Macalester College.
 She began her training under the direction of Juli Mickelson and the Dance Endeavors team, studying a variety of styles including jazz, tap, hip hop, contemporary, and classical ballet.
 Other training includes summer intensives with Joffrey New York, Magnus Midwest, and Milwaukee Ballet.
-Michelle began her professional dance career in Minnesota with St. Paul Ballet and Twin Cities Ballet of Minnesota where she had the opportunity to perform many soloist and principal roles including: Mouse Queen and Dew Drop (The Nutcracker), Noelle and The Can Can Doll (Enchanted Toyshop), Spring Fairy (Cinderella), and Beauty in Twin Cities Ballet’s original production of Beauty and the Beast.
-She will be returning this season as a company dancer with St. Paul Ballet.
-Most recently Michelle has danced in Denver with Colorado Ballet’s Studio Company.
-There she learned a variety of repertoire from Christopher Wheeldon’s A Midsummer’s Night Dream, Michael Pink’s Dracula, and George Balanchine’s Concerto Barocco.
-During this time she also had the opportunity to perform with the Studio Company for their Student Outreach Performances.
+Michelle began her professional dance career in Minnesota with St. Paul Ballet and Twin Cities Ballet of Minnesota where she had the opportunity to perform many soloist and principal roles including: Clara (Clara’s Dream), The Can Can Doll (Enchanted Toyshop), 1st Shade Variation (La Bayadere), Franny (Carmen), Beauty in Twin Cities Ballet’s original production of Beauty and the Beast, and many more.
+Michelle has also danced in Denver with Colorado Ballet’s Studio Company and learned a variety of repertoire such as: Christopher Wheeldon’s A Midsummer’s Night Dream, Michael Pink’s Dracula, and George Balanchine’s Concerto Barocco.
+This season Michelle will be dancing and working as the Outreach Manager for Ballet Co.Laboratory under the direction of Zoé Emilie Henrot.
 Michelle has taught a variety of styles of dance to all ages during this time and looks forward to bringing her experience and love of dance to Prairie School of Dance.

 ALLISON DOUGHTY MARQUESEN ~ Guest Teacher & Choreographer